 #1 Which fiancé(e) visa requirement is the biggest cause of refusal?

-Most applications are refused because the financial requirement is not properly evidenced, or the financial requirement is not met due to the particular way that the Immigration Rules calculate income.
+Most applications are refused because either the financial requirement is not properly evidenced, or the financial requirement is not met due to the particular way that the Immigration Rules calculate income.

 There are very specific requirements with regards to:

 - The relevant financial time periods